Affiliate links on Android Authority may earn us a commission. Learn more.

-Google Pixel 7 Pro's Super Res Zoom: Here's what it is and how to use it
+Google Pixel 7 Pro's Super Res Zoom: What is it, and how to use it?

 The Google Pixel 7 Pro is one of the best camera phones out there.
 Its dedicated 48MP telephoto camera is capable of 5x optical zoom and gives you an effective 30x zoom level combined with its Super Res Zoom enhancement.
 When you combine that kind of telephoto power with the Pixel 7 Pro’s low-light photography and Macro Focus features, it becomes obvious why people are praising the new device so highly.
 Even if you used a DSLR, you would need to haul around a bag full of lenses to take all the different kinds of photographs the Pixel 7 Pro can.

-Since the Google Pixel 7 Pro is new, chances are you’re still thinking about getting one.
+If you’re on the fence and considering buying one, you’d be wondering what the Super Res Zoom feature actually is on the Pixel 7 Pro.
 Let’s review the basics of the phone’s exciting new zoom capability so you can learn all you can before deciding.

-To use the Pixel 7 Pro's Super Res Zoom, turn on the phone's camera and zoom in on a subject past the 5x mark.
+To use the Pixel 7 Pro's Super Res Zoom feature, turn on the phone's camera and zoom in on a subject past the 5x mark.
 The feature will kick in automatically.

 JUMP TO KEY SECTIONS